 For the pavement management system to work efficiently, some unique identifiers were added to the database.
 The branch names assigned were designed to assist in identification of the pavement area.
 The first characters are used to identify the pavement use-apron, runway, taxiway, or taxilane (pavement in and around hangar areas).
-The next character is a number or letter used to further identify the pavement branch (such as RY1230 for Runway 12/30 or CTA for connector Taxiway A).
+The next character is a number or letter used to further identify the pavement branch (such as RY1331 for Runway 13/31 or CTA for Connecting Taxiway A).
 The sections for each branch are assigned a number starting with 001, 002, and so on.
-Table 1 presents the branches defined for ELO and their area.
+Table 1 presents the branches defined for 16D and their corresponding areas.
 For those airports with taxiway guidance signs, the branch ID may or may not match up with the signage in the field; however, the branch name will correspond.